 |Support pages, where mailing lists and a directory service are available to get support.|

 The BEEP protocol is a definition based on the experience about well-known practices in network protocol design.
-These practices are found in many frequently-used network protocols that have been designed during the last 20 years, and are used day by day.
+These practices are found in many frequently used network protocols that have been designed over the last 20 years, and are used day by day.

 BEEP (Block Extensible Exchange Protocol) includes, in one clear definition, all the features found spread in those protocols but in a coherent, reusable way, that will enable application protocol designers to focus their time on the problem to solve.

 BEEP is not a protocol for sending and receiving data directly.
 Rather, it allows you to define your application protocol on top of it, reusing several mechanisms such as: asynchronous communications, transport layer security, peer authentication, channel multiplexing on the same connection, message framing, channel bandwidth management, and many more interesting network features.

 However, you are not required to implement your own application protocol on top of BEEP.
 This is because there are many network definitions already done on top of BEEP that maybe perform the protocol you are looking for!